algosup/2022-2023-project-2-factory-display-Project-3-group/Documents/technical/technical.md

 For the display each screen is related to a subdomain, when we type the subdomain address in the browser, the routage of the software is redirecting the app to a specific html page which is dedicated to display the informations that we want.

 **Login page:**
-We create a signin and signup with **Firebase** authentification.
+We create a signin and signup with **Firebase** authentification because it is simple and secure.

-**Persistance of the login:**<br>
+**Persistance of the login:**
 We used the solution provided by **Firebase** to keep the user logged when he navigates into the website.

 **Hosting with Microsoft Azure:**
 Connecting the app with DNS and add subdomains to display the campaigns on several screens.
 We chose Microsoft Azure because it is an advice from ALGOSUP and we needed an hosting for a dynamic website.
 However, the custom domain from **AZURE** wasn't user friendly, so we bought a custom domain from **IONOS** (1€excl.tax/year the first year) that **JACOBI** will be able to buy if they want to keep it.
+The addresses are webjacobi.fr and jacobi-test.azurewebsites.net.

 **Managing the data with MongoDB:**
 CRUD : Create, Read, Update and Delete the data.